 Students are advised to consult with their academic advisor prior to initiating a drop or withdrawal to discuss implications to their plan of study and/or financial aid.
 Failure to drop a course for which a student has stopped attending may result in a grade of "F." Drop and withdrawal dates are prorated for summer and special session courses that do not meet during the standard start/stop dates within the academic term.
-Students may only repeat required courses one time after a grade of "C," "D," or "F" for the same course or withdraw (W, WP, or WF) from the course a second time may not repeat this course for a better grade and is subject to dismissal.
+Students may only repeat required courses one time after a grade of "W" has been earned.
+Students who have a "W" in a required course and then earn a grade of "C," "D," or "F" for the same course or withdraw (W, WP, or WF) from the course a second time may not repeat this course for a better grade and is subject to dismissal.
 A student who withdraws from a course (W, WP, WF) after a grade of less than "B" has been earned in a NURS course or less than "C" in INDI6000/8000 may not repeat the course for a higher grade and is subject to dismissal.